 (I’m sorry…I’m just so proud to be an American right now…)

-But fear not.
-Such lies would never sway our steadfast egg industry heroes.
-If you can’t find an expert to tout the wonders of your product, you can always buy one, right?
-The executive director of the Center for Science in the Public Interest, Michael Jacobson, stated, “in June 1980, a committee of the National Academy of Sciences issued a report defending the current fatty diet.
+In June 1980, a committee of the National Academy of Sciences issued a report defending the current fatty diet.
 The main authors of the report were professors who had for many years received grants from or were paid consultants to the National Dairy Council, the National Livestock and Meat Board, the American Egg Board… and other industries whose profits depend on Americans’ pathogenic diet.
-One such professor was quoted in the press as being surprised that people thought the $250,000.00 he received as a consultant to the egg and other industries would cloud his objectivity regarding the nutritional value of eggs.”
+One such professor was quoted in the press as being surprised that people thought the $250,000.00 he received as a consultant to the egg and other industries would cloud his objectivity regarding the nutritional value of eggs.20

 Dr. Greger produced a response from the head of the USDA’s poultry research and promotion program qualifying that the recommendations never changed.
 What actually happened was, in response to a question posed by a planted audience member, the AHA had acknowledged that a single egg could technically fit under the 300mg a day total cholesterol limit set for individuals with normal cholesterol levels, if you then eliminated all other forms of cholesterol from your diet.

-You see, a single egg contains 213-275mg, which is actually over the 200mg per day limit for people with high cholesterol.
-As an interesting point of comparison, KFC’s Double Down Sandwich, which features two chicken breasts, bacon, processed cheese and a dollop of KFC's special “Colonel's Sauce” contains 150mg cholesterol, 63-125mg less than a single egg. [tweet this]
+You see, a single egg contains 213–275mg, which is actually over the 200mg per day limit for people with high cholesterol.24 As an interesting point of comparison, KFC’s Double Down Sandwich—which features two chicken breasts, bacon, processed cheese and a dollop of KFC’s special “Colonel’s Sauce”—contains 150mg cholesterol.
+That is 63–125mg less than a single egg.25 [tweet this]

 The most recent display of tenacity, ingenuity and total balls-out brazenness on the part of the egg industry is the attack on Hampton Creek, formally Beyond Eggs, makers of Just Mayo and other plant-based foods.

-To continue their full-frontal egg-sault (that’s the last one for real) the American Egg Board hired Edelman, the world’s largest crisis management firm to lead a campaign against Hampton Creek with the USDA approving the key messages.
-They budgeted $33,000 to pay popular food bloggers for positive pieces on the wonders of eggs.
+To continue their full-frontal egg-sault (that’s the last one for real), the American Egg Board hired Edelman, the world’s largest crisis management firm to lead a campaign against Hampton Creek with the USDA approving the key messages.
+They budgeted $33,000 to pay popular food bloggers for positive pieces on the wonders of eggs.29

 But as we know by now, the egg industry is never one to say “well, we did our best, let’s move on.”
 In the grand finale of their ingenuously-crafted multi-prong attack, they whipped out their most carefully crafted weapon yet: flippant threats of violence and murder. [tweet this]